Exhibit Rules & Regulations

 6. Conduct of Exhibits

 The rights and privileges of an exhibitor shall not be infringed upon by any other exhibitor.
-Interviews, demonstrations, distribution of literature, etc. must be made inside the exhibitor’s area.
+Interviews, demonstrations, distribution of literature, etc., must be made inside the exhibitor’s area.
 Canvassing, solicitation of business, or the use of advertising material or signs by firms other than those who have contracted for space is prohibited.
-The distribution by exhibitors of circulars, catalogs, or other advertising materials for firms which are not exhibitors is prohibited.
-The Association has the right to decline or prohibit any display or portion thereof which in the opinion of the Association Executive Director is not proper or in keeping with the character of the exhibition.
-The Association may restrict displays which, because of noise, odors, acts, costumes, gimmicks, method of operation, materials, or for any reason become objectionable, and also may prohibit or evict any exhibit that, in the opinion of the Executive Director, may detract from the general character of the exhibition as a whole.
-This provision applies to persons, things, conduct, printed matter or anything of exhibition.
-In the event of such restriction or eviction, the Association is not liable for any refunds, rentals or other exhibit expenses.
+The distribution by exhibitors of circulars, catalogs, or other advertising materials for firms that are not exhibitors is prohibited.
+The Association has the right to decline or prohibit any display or portion thereof which, in the opinion of the Association Executive Director, is not proper or in keeping with the character of the exhibition.
+The Association may restrict displays which, because of noise, odors, acts, costumes, gimmicks, method of operation, materials, or for any reason, become objectionable, and also may prohibit or evict any exhibit that, in the opinion of the Executive Director, may detract from the general character of the exhibition as a whole.
+This provision applies to persons, things, conduct, printed matter, or anything of exhibition.
+In the event of such restriction or eviction, the Association is not liable for any refunds, rentals, or other exhibit expenses.

 7. Conduct of Exhibitors

-Exhibitors will conduct themselves in a courteous and professional manner at all times within the Exhibit Hall.
-Sales orders may be discretely taken in the exhibit area.
+Exhibitors are expected to conduct themselves courteously and professionally at all times within the Exhibit Hall.
+Sales orders may be discreetly taken in the exhibit area.
 No canvassing or distribution of materials outside of an exhibitor’s own rental space is permitted.
 Entry into other exhibitors’ booths without permission is prohibited.
-Examination, copying or photographing of other exhibitors’ equipment or materials without permission is prohibited.
+Examination, copying, or photographing of other exhibitors’ equipment or materials without permission is prohibited.

 8. Care of Building and Equipment